 Autonomous emergency braking (AEB) and lane support systems (LSS) – safety features which are routinely fitted to all vehicles assessed in recent years – are not offered on the Mitsubishi Express, resulting in a Safety Assist score of just 7%.
 Scores for Adult Occupant Protection and Vulnerable Road User Protection were also low.

-A full list of safety features and technologies can be viewed in the technical report PDF.
+A full list of safety features and technologies can be viewed at ANCAP site.
+Keep up to date on motoring news at Open Road.

 ^ Risk of injury to occupants of the collision partner vehicle, evaluated in the ANCAP Mobile Progressive Deformable Barrier (MPDB) frontal offset crash test.